1SG William Leonard

 Mission Accomplished on November 9, 2013

 Army 1SG William “Mike” Leonard was on his 4th deployment when he lost both of his legs in an IED blast in Southern Helmand Province, Afghanistan on March 22, 2010.
-While escorting an Afghan Army support squad back to base after they had participated in the initial phase of a search mission, the Medical Evacuation Vehicle carrying 1SG Leonard and his teammates ran over an IED, the blast tearing into the vehicle.
+While escorting an Afghan Army squad back to base after they had participated in the initial phase of a search mission, the vehicle carrying 1SG Leonard and his teammates ran over an IED, the blast tearing into the vehicle.

 1SG Leonard enjoys, many sports including; swimming, walking, running, and cycling.
 A NASCAR fan, he enjoys traveling to races and sporting events including baseball and football games.
 His interest in history was peaked while stationed in Europe between back-to-back deployments in 2003-2006.
 Time spent with family is important to both Mike and Cheryl.
 Their dog, Hogan is a constant companion who has never forgotten Mike, even after his long deployments and hospitalization.